daveschaefer/checkloc/README.md

 5. No localization is missing keys
 6. No localization has duplicate keys defined in the same ```.properties``` file
 	(the same key name defined in different files is okay - presumably they will be loaded and used in different string bundles)
-7. Key values are not empty
+7. No key is blank
 8. Key names contain no invalid characters, including ```"!@#$%^&*<>[](){} ?```
 9. DTD values contain no invalid characters, including ```"%<```
 10. DTD comments contain no double hyphens ```--```